 The Formula of the Determinant of 3×3 Matrix

 The standard formula to find the determinant of a 3×3 matrix is a break down of smaller 2×2 determinant problems which are very easy to handle.
-If you need a refresher how to find the determinant of a 2×2, check it out on my separate lesson.
+If you need a refresher, check out my other lesson on how to find the determinant of a 2×2.
+Suppose we are given a square matrix A where,

 - Notice that the top row elements namely a, b and c serve as scalar multipliers to a corresponding 2-by-2 matrix.